Godstone

+Godstone is a village and civil parish in the Tandridge District of Surrey, England.
+It is 6 mi east of Reigate, 3 mi west of Oxted, 22 mi east of Guildford and 18 mi south of London.
+Close to the North Downs, both the North Downs Way and the Greensand Way pass through Godstone.

 Etymology

 The earliest known appearance of the name is Godeston from AD 1248.
 It was subsequently known as Godestone, Godiston, Codeston, Codestone, Coddestone, Coddeston and Goddeston.
 The name took its current form in AD 1548.

-The root itself is uncertain but the same as the towns of Godalming and Godmanchester, suggesting it may be derived from the ethnonym of the Goths who settled Sub-Roman Britain.
+The root itself is uncertain but is the same as the towns of Godalming and Godmanchester, suggesting it may be derived from the ethnonym of the Goths who settled Sub-Roman Britain.
 It appears the town was part of a Sub-Roman network, linked via old Roman road to Goddards Green and Ditchling in Sussex.

 A proposed link with Godgifu, daughter of Æthelred the Unready, is speculative.
-The Domesday book does record the parish as being held by her widower, Count Eustace II of Boulogne, but there is no indication the hamlet was named for her.
+The Domesday Book of 1086 does record the parish as being held by her widower, Count Eustace II of Boulogne, but there is no indication the hamlet was named for her.
 Attributions to a non-historical founder named Cōd are examples of founding myths.

 History

 Godstone was originally merely a hamlet in the parish of Walkingstead, with the centre of population later shifting from the latter to the former.
 It appears that the manor-houses of Marden and Lagham were centres of population till the inhabitants were nearly exterminated by the Black Death of 1349.

 The village lay within the Anglo-Saxon administrative division of Tandridge hundred.
 It was built along a stretch of the London to Brighton Way Roman road, which came through the high Caterham Gap and continues southward along Tilburstow Hill Road.
 The church gave its name to another and probably earlier settlement on the main road, which then passed by Marden Park and went on to Lagham.

-In the 1800s, stone was quarried Godstone.
-The mine is no longer in production any more but is used by the caving community.
+In the 1800s, stone was quarried at Godstone.
+The mine is no longer in production but is used by the caving community.

+In February 2025, sinkholes appeared in Godstone's High Street, perhaps associated with old mine workings.